How To Add Legal Pages To Your WordPress Site

 • FTC Disclaimer Widget

-Compliance Bar is a simple WordPress plugin that includes over 20 customizable compliance pages for your digital business …
+Compliance Bar is a simple WordPress plugin containing over twenty customizable legal templates for your web presence …

 Compliance Bar Plugin - Total Website Compliance And Disclaimer Solution